How To Make Smart

 These are improvements we of course all want to achieve when leading teams, departments, or even whole organizations.
 But where to start?
 I think this question was also on the tip of the tongue of most senior professionals.
 The discussion about ‘smart collaboration’ was all about cross-collaboration

 Heidi Gardner made the case for cross-collaboration.
 She did this by highlighting two trends in the workplace.
 On one side, our professional expertise is increasingly becoming deep, narrow, and specialized.
 On the other side, organizations face uncertain and complex situations.
 These situations cannot only rely on deep and narrow expert knowledge.
 We, therefore, need to build an environment in which people can collaborate with highly specialized professionals.
 This is critical for organizations to survive … And that’s why cross-collaboration makes collaboration smart.

 Now that these senior professionals know that they need to start with cross-collaboration to become smart with their collaboration, I am sure their next thought was: how can I start with cross-collaboration?

 Two examples were given.
 The first example was related to professional services organizations.
 It was about cross-practice collaboration and how this boosts sales.
 The second example was related to R&D departments.
 It was about cross-generational collaboration and the role of ‘the young’ in idea generations.

 These are all fine examples.
 I am only concerned that by highlighting examples like these we are not moving the needle and helping the senior professionals with smart collaboration!

 How to get it REALLY right with cross-collaboration?

-Do not turn all the employees in people who work across practices, generations, departments and functions!
+Do not turn all the employees into people who work across practices, generations, departments, and functions!